-The PMOR is expected to integrate into the project methodology a process of gatekeeping, between each phase, to assess, report and mitigate project and program risk, by defining and executing a comprehensive approach to risk management that includes a qualitative risk analysis through a Risk Register, and quantitative analyses to track program performance.
+6.4 District Expectations of PMOR's Project Management Methodology management that includes a qualitative risk analysis through a Risk Register, and quantitative analyses to track program performance.
 These analyses shall be conducted in conjunction with the Cost and Program Controls Manager.
 With the potential for constraints, both financial and workforce, the District expects the PMOR to establish a formal risk management approach that identifies negative risk occurrences impacting scope, schedule, budget, and quality of the deliverables through development of a Risk Management Plan.
 The Risk Management Plan must therefore include, but not be limited to, defining the probability and impact of risks, and the methodology of managing same, including, responsible parties, at both project and program levels.